-Do you want to learn Ukrainian alphabet?
+Do you want to learn the Ukrainian alphabet?
 Or practice Ukrainian pronunciation?
-Then the Ukrainian Alphabet guide with videos and examples is just right for you!
+Then the Ukrainian alphabet guide with videos and examples is just right for you!

 Our full video on Youtube 👇

-Why does Ukrainian alphabet look so different? 😳
+Why does the Ukrainian alphabet look so different? 😳

-A is the first letter of Ukrainian alphabet and it’s super easy to pronounce.
+A is the first letter of the Ukrainian alphabet and it’s super easy to pronounce.

 Either in the stressed or unstressed position, А sounds almost the same.
 The stressed A (like the first one in Африка) is just slightly louder 📢

-The second letter in Ukrainian Alphabet is Б! 🙃
+The second letter in the Ukrainian Alphabet is Б! 🙃

 It may look unfamiliar, but Б has equivalents in many languages.
 In English, it sounds like the B in Banana 🍌